-In addition, pain management osteopaths focus on identifying and managing underlying causes of ongoing or persistent pain.
-Persistent pain lasts for longer than 3 months and can be maintained through complex physiological and neurological factors unique to each person.
+In addition, pain management osteopaths focus on identifying and managing the underlying causes of ongoing or persistent pain.
+Persistent pain lasts for longer than three months and can be maintained through complex physiological and neurological factors unique to each person.

 Pain management osteopaths work mainly with people who experience pain which lasts longer than expected healing timeframes.
 They work with complex pain types, such as nerve pain (pain that results from a disease or problem in the central nervous system but can exist without a physical injury), neuroplasticity (changes in the brain and patient behaviours or perceptions due to pain), and pain comorbidities (when there are numerous types of pain present, other illnesses or conditions that may produce or increase pain or disability).